leaf-node/swirlnet.make-population/API.md

         net.getNodeStates()

-Returns the number of nodes in the network:
+Returns the number of nodes in a network:

         net.getNodeCount()

 ## Default settings

-Most of these you won't need to worry about.
 To override any of these settings, refer to the method at the top of this page.

 Default settings and their values may be found in the `./src/defaults.js` file.
 Default settings and values may change in future versions of swirlnet.
 Refer to